-Lettuce is easy to germinate, although the seed is quite small to handle.
-Germinate in early spring, March or April in a warm area either under glass or with some gentle heat in a propagator.
-Once germinated the seedlings needs thinning, which means reducing by pulling out extra seedlings to leave several well spaced seedlings and removing the other seedlings which are over crowding the main plants.
+Lettuce is easy to germinate, although the seed is quite small to handle it will germinate in temperatures from 10-20 degrees.
+Early spring in March or April is a good time to start lettuce, in a warm area either under glass or with some gentle heat in a propagator.
+Once germinated the seedlings, if bunched together will need thinning, which means reducing by pulling out extra seedlings to leave several well spaced seedlings and removing the other seedlings which are over crowding the main plants.
 The seedlings can be planted outside in late April, early May.

-You can also sow direct into a container outside or the veg plot in late April, May and June keeping an eye on the weather.
-Depending on the summer you can sow throughout and when growing lettuce it needs regular sowing; fortnightly is a good rule of thumb and easy to remember.
+Lettuce can be direct sown into a container outside or the veg plot from late April on wards throughout May and June.
+It is a good tip when growing lettuce to sow/plant out regularly; fortnightly is a good rule of thumb and easy to remember.
 By sowing at intervals you can avoid gluts.
 Sow the lettuce seed just under the soil surface and always water after sowing.
-When growing Lettuce it is important to keep a watch on the small seedings after germination because if there is a dry spell they are prone to drying out and will die.
+When growing Lettuce it is important to keep a watch on the small seedings after germination because, if there is a dry spell, the seedlings are prone to drying out and will die.

 It does take a bit of time to sow, and thin out lettuce seedlings, and if this is too time consuming it is easy to buy suitable plug plants from the garden centre/on line and plant out in the same way.

-Lettuce can be grown on late into the season into September & October if cloche protected.
+Lettuce can be grown late into the season into September & October especially protected by a cloche.
 Lettuce is not hardy so all early and late plants need frost protection.